 Haven’t women had enough of male entitlement?

-We have to worry about how revealing our clothes are – too short and apparently, we’re inviting men to touch us; we have to worry about travelling late at night.
-We’re blame for toxic male behaviour – we’re stopping men from approaching us because we’re asking for respect by not receiving wolf-whistles and sexual heckles as we go about our day.
+We have to worry about how revealing our clothes are – too short and apparently, we’re inviting men to touch us.
+We have to worry about travelling late at night.
+We’re blame for toxic male behaviour – we’re supposedly stopping men from approaching us, by not wanting wolf-whistles and sexual heckles as we go about our day.
 I’ve read comments from men complaining about how confusing sex has become because of the #metoo movement.
 It’s pretty simple – please don’t rape us.

 We’re not allowed body hair, equal pay – we need deep debates to discuss whether we’re allowed the same freedom as men.
 I blogged recently about my mixed-views on the nipple free movement.
 I felt concerned the freedom would increase the branding of women as sluts.
-Additionally, I worry the platform will increase victims of revenge porn and the already pressurised feeling women have to take their clothes off to look sexy – which I’m not against if a woman’s comfortable.
+Additionally, I worry Instagram accepting topless photos would increase victims of revenge porn and the already pressurised feeling women have to take their clothes off to look sexy – which I’m not against if a woman’s comfortable.
 Men can waltz the streets sweaty and shirtless without a double take but gosh forbid a female has her nipples showing through her top.

 And what makes it all worse, as I also once blogged – we have toxic femininity.
 Females who judge women even harsher than men.
 Now we have to feel concerned about violence for not agreeing to a man’s advances?
 How many men share incel views without describing themselves as one?
 How many men rape or sexually assault because they’re angry at women who don’t like them?
 Incels seem to want a particular type of a woman and they’re masking that as all women.
 I believe most want a white blonde which mixes racial issues in their misogyny.